StevenBlack/vocab/README.md

 stupid or ridiculous.

+### Damascene
+Relating to the city of Damascus.
+Also used in reference to an important moment of insight, typically one that leads to a dramatic transformation of attitude or belief.

 ### daymare
 Yes, this is a word, and it means an anxiety attack— kind of like a nightmare during the daytime.